 One of the best inventions of modern science is the microphone.
 There are many different types of these little wonders, each crafted for a specific purpose.
 Some are designed for musical instruments, others for vocals and others are multi-purpose.

-Broadcasting microphones are used in radio studios and are ideal for announcing and voiceovers.
+Broadcasting microphones are used in radio studios and are ideal for announcing and voice-overs, thus used in our Radio & TV Broadcasting Program.
 Virtually all broadcast mics have some similar features that they share:

 - Cardioids pickup pattern – this rejects noise off axis, and the microphone will only pick up the sounds desired